(she/her)

 Director

-Professor, Communication Studies and Media Arts and Asper Chair in Communication
+Professor, Communication Studies and Media Arts and director of the Pulse Lab

 Faculty of Humanities and Faculty Lead for Africa and Black Diaspora Studies